FRESH PERSPECTIVEs

 Stephanie McFarlane is the founder of Wayfound, a coaching and development practice that helps purpose-driven professionals navigate career reinvention, identity transitions, and the emotional impact of workforce disruption.
 With a background in engineering and applied psychology, she brings a grounded, soulful approach to helping people reconnect with their truth and create careers that reflect who they truly are.

-Learn more at www.wayfoundhq.com or explore coaching options here.
+www.wayfoundhq.com or explore coaching options here.